Website Logo

 The shivering waves of Northern Canada swayed under the cold wind.
 In the distance, lavender fog blurred the sun and the mountains.
 The mountains, heavy with snow, towered over the restless sea.
 Above the waves, the currents twisted and howled, blowing brittle twigs and small leaves in every direction.

 Yet beneath all that chaos—the crashing waves and winter storms—fish traveled in schools and whales moved in steady pods.
 Occasionally, hungry sharks and famished belugas snapped up passing fish.
-In the heart of the ocean, one creature with grey blubber and dark flippers swam alone.
+However, In the heart of the ocean, one creature with grey blubber and dark flippers swam alone.

-Later that day, the waters began to stir and the tide started to pick up.
+The next day, the waters began to stir and the tide started to pick up.
 Currents started to shift in unpredictable spirals.
 The faint light from above started to dim, filtered out by the churning waves.
 Tiny bubbles raced to the top as the ocean began to grumble like a hungry beast.
 Even the normal steady swarms of fish frantically swam as the ocean bursted into chaos.

 Comments for this chapter